 A common complaint I have seen about the Fairy Godmother is that she only helped Cinderella go to ball after years of abuse.
 Here she does help her more than once and Cinderella wasn’t subject to years of indentured servitude, maybe nine months, tops.
 Also I like that movie gives a reason for why Cinderella must leave before Midnight instead the standard magic shit just wears off.

-This movie is really the Prince.
+This movie is really about the Prince.
 His motivation is just he just wants to be in love with someone he wants.
 Not a deep or novel motivation but it works.
 The movie builds up the class systems and how it’s in opposition to Edward’s desire.
 In fact every song with the exception of the the Fairy Godmother/Cinderella’s make over song is either about Positions in society or love/marriages.

 The reason why the simplicity of the characters work is because this movie is really well acted.
 The actors sell everything.
 Edward and Cinderella have such a good chemistry with each other that it makes up for their love at first sight love.
 I don’t think the roles are hard to play but they do a good job conveying everything.
 For example right before Cinderella enters the ball Edward makes this face the indicated he annoyed by another Princess arriving but then his face lights up when he sees her.
 It’s a subtle little thing but it a good example of the acting in this movie.